 Energy intensity in Ireland

 (hover on the graph to get exact values)

 Ireland’s energy intensity is lower than the average in Europe and considering all High Income Countries.

 This means that Ireland produces goods and service at a less-than-average energy requirement.

 Decoupling: from cowboys to spacemen

-A scenario environmental economist Kenneth E. Boulding envisioned as the transition from the cowboy economy to the spaceman economy.
+A scenario environmental economist, Kenneth E. Boulding, envisioned as the transition from the cowboy economy to the spaceman economy.
 If Earth is a little floating spaceship (a closed and finite system), and humans are the crew, can we sustain wasteful, non-efficient behaviors?

-Communities are already experimenting sustainable, off-grid and decoupled living solutions, like ecovillages and Earthship homes (a type of passive, organic and self-sufficient housing designed by bio-architect Michael Reynolds – see picture).
+Communities are already experimenting with sustainable, off-grid and decoupled living solutions, like ecovillages and Earthship homes (a type of passive, organic and self-sufficient housing designed by bio-architect Michael Reynolds – see picture).